Pascal-Kueng/dyadMLM/dev/roadmap.md

 - Keep README and `getting-started.Rmd` focused on the data-preparation workflow
 - Split model-fitting examples out of `getting-started.Rmd`
-  - use a cross-sectional APIM vignette for distinguishable, exchangeable, and multiple-dyad-type APIM examples
+  - use `apim.Rmd` for cross-sectional and ILD distinguishable or exchangeable APIM examples
-  - use a separate ILD APIM vignette for temporal predictor decomposition, generalized outcomes, optimizer notes, and heavier mixed-composition ILD examples
+  - use `mixed-apim.Rmd` for cross-sectional and ILD mixed-composition APIM examples, including generalized outcomes and optimizer notes
 - Keep the focused DIM vignette separate from APIM/ILD APIM examples
 - Keep the DSM data-preparation examples aligned with the implemented API
 - Add citation metadata